 History of the University

-The history of Central State University, an 1890 Land-Grant Institution begins with our parent institution, Wilberforce University (WU), named in honor of the great abolitionist William Wilberforce.
-Established in 1856 at Tawawa Springs, Ohio, WU is affiliated with the African Methodist Episcopal Church and is one of the oldest Black-administered institutions of higher education in the nation.
+Central State University’s history begins with our parent institution Wilberforce University, named in honor of the great abolitionist William Wilberforce.
+Established at Tawawa Springs, Ohio in 1856, it is affiliated with the African Methodist Episcopal (A.M.E.)
+Church and is one of the oldest Black-administered institutions of higher education in the nation.

 In 1887, the Ohio General Assembly enacted legislation that created a Combined Normal and Industrial Department at Wilberforce University.
 The objectives of this new state-sponsored department were to provide teacher training and vocational education, and to stabilize these programs by assuring a financial base similar to that of other state-supported institutions.

-Much more has changed at Central State University throughout its history.
-However, one constant is the commitment to providing an excellent, affordable education to the residents of Ohio and beyond.
+Central State University embraces change; but one thing that has not changed is its continuing commitment to providing an excellent, affordable education to residents of Ohio and beyond.
+Our future is bright!

 Central State University Past/Present Presidents